ElucidataInc/ElMaven/README.md

 `git checkout develop`
 `git pull`
 `git checkout v0.x.y` (Eg. v0.1.5)
-- Compile the new version using the following command:
+- Build the new version using the following command:

 For Windows and Ubuntu:
 `./run.sh`